stellar/slingshot/zkvm/docs/zkvm-blockchain.md

   ID of the preceding block.
   For the initial block
   (which has no predecessor),
-  an all-zero string of 32 bytes.
+  this is an all-zero string of 32 bytes.
 - `timestamp`:
   integer timestamp of the block in milliseconds since the Unix epoch:
   00:00:00 UTC Jan 1,